rbouckaert/BREATH/doc/tutorial/README.md

 If no host(s) are infected, -1 is output -- this shows up when you open the file in Tracer as a peak around -1.
 Checking the time-till-first-transmission and time-till-second-transmission can be useful in verifying the transmission hazard is properly parameterised.

+### Simulation

+BREATH has a simulator, which is available as the TransmissionTreeSimulator app.
+To use the command line version of the simulator, use the ‘applauncher’ application (which is part of the BEAST 2 distribution) from a terminal/command prompt.
+Alternatively, start BEAUti (which is also part of the BEAST 2 distribution), select the ‘File/Launch apps’ menu, and select ‘TransmissionTreeSimulator’ from the list of applications.
+Click the ‘launch‘ button to start a GUI version of the simulator.
+Options include the sampling and transmission parameters, the end time, the within-host population size, and options for file names, tree count, number of taxa and a few others.

+To set the parameters for simulation, here are some considerations.

+* Choose `transmissionConstant` as the effective reproduction number.
+Typically this is in [1, 4].
+* Choose `sampleConstant` in (0.5, 1), to sample enough cases that person-to-person transmission inference is likely to be a reasonable task.
+* As for inference, choose `transmissionShape/transmissionRate` to set the mean inter-infection time (ignoring sampling) .
+* Choose `sampleShape/sampleRate > transmissionShape/transmissionRate` so that sampling occurs at after the mean generation time, on average.
+Otherwise it seems likely that the transmission chains will die out quickly (especially if sampling stops onward transmission).
+* Choose `endTime`: the stopping time for the simulator (in thie simulator, this is positive).
+Keep in mind that if the mean time to sampling is considerably greater than the mean time to infection, and `transmissionConstant` is high, the number of infections could grow very large.
+* Follow the guidelines for inference to set the other parameters.

+Not all combinations of parameters lead to sensible trees.
+It is quite possible that under your assumed parameters (if you were to simulate trees), only single taxon trees are likely to be generated.
+Even when choosing sensible parameter combinations, one of the modes of the taxon count distribution will be near 1.

+Changing the `transmissionConstant` will make a big (nonlinear) difference to the size of the simulated trees.

+Changing `samplingConstant` will not make much difference to transmission or the size of the process (though it will to the number of sampled cases, in a linear way), because if sampling happens, it’s most likely to happen after the peak in transmission anyway.

 ----